 What makes Solarspot the brightest choice – we are the only manufacturer that publishes independent comparative test data that allows you to be able to see just how see how our system compares to the likes of Solatube, Sunpipe or Velux.
 So when we say that we’re brighter you know that it’s true.
-All of our testing is carried out but world renowned authorities; the BRE (Building Research Establishment) in the UK and CSTB in France.

 Unlike virtually any other product a solar tube has only one function, to bring in daylight from the outside to the inside, yet most suppliers seem to offer confused information making it difficult for the customer to determine which manufacturer supplies the product that provides the most light.